 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

-A search of the Scottish Road Works Commissioner (website) has identified that no other road works are currently ongoing, or noted as being planned, on the A1 trunk road or surrounding roads in proximity to the scheme which will be undertaken at the same time.
+A search of the Scottish Road Works Commissioner (website) has identified that there are two planned roadworks on the A985 trunk road or surrounding roads in proximity to the scheme which may be undertaken at the same time: